arangodb/arangodb/Documentation/UserManual/Aql.md

   will produce:
     [ [ 1, 2, 3 ] ]

+- @FN{UNION_DISTINCT(@FA{list1, list2, ...})}: returns the union of distinct values of
+  all lists specified.
+The function expects at least two list values as its arguments.
+  The result is a list of values in an undefined order.

+- @FN{MINUS(@FA{list1, list2, ...})}: returns the difference of all lists specified.
+  The function expects at least two list values as its arguments.
+  The result is a list of values that occur in the first list but not in any of the subsequent lists.
+The order of the result list is undefined and should not be relied on.
+  Note: duplicates will be removed.

 - @FN{INTERSECTION(@FA{list1, list2, ...})}: returns the intersection of all lists specified.
   The function expects at least two list values as its arguments.